CptGummiball/MC-Dealer/README.md

   - Default language of the website.

-- Update-Interval: 300
-  - Interval in seconds in which the data should be updated.

 ## Important Notes:
 Make sure to configure the settings in the config.yml file according to your preferences before starting the server.
 **Currently you have to restart the server to load changes in config.**